ForgeSDLC

 Dimension Scrum Kanban SAFe Waterfall ForgeSDLC

-Ceremony trigger Calendar (sprints) Continuous Calendar (PI) Phase gates Decision points
+Ceremony trigger Calendar (sprints) Continuous Calendar (PI) Phase gates Lean default cadence + discipline Versonas at decision points

 Work unit Story + Task Card Feature → Story Deliverable Spark (= WBS task)